Bob Loveless

-Robert Waldorf Loveless (January 2, 1929 – September 2, 2010), a.k.a.
-Bob Loveless or RW Loveless, was an American knife maker who designed and popularized the hollowground drop point blade and the use of full tapered tangs and screw-type handle scale fasteners within the art of knifemaking.
+Robert Waldorf Loveless (January 2, 1929 – September 2, 2010), also known as Bob Loveless or RW Loveless, was an American knife maker who designed and popularized the hollowground drop point blade and the use of full tapered tangs and screw-type handle scale fasteners within the art of knifemaking.
 He is cited by other knifemakers and collectors as one of the most innovative custom knife makers in the world.

 Early life

 Loveless was born on January 2, 1929, in Warren, Ohio.
-When he was 14, he altered his birth certificate and joined the Merchant Marine and later served as an Air Corps control tower operator on Iwo Jima.
+At age 14, he altered his birth certificate and joined the Merchant Marine and later served as an Air Corps control tower operator on Iwo Jima.
 He witnessed a number of knife fights in the bars of foreign ports, which he attributed to giving him an interest in knives.

-In 1950 Loveless attended Chicago's Armour Institute of Technology (later renamed Illinois Institute of Technology - IIT) and took a course taught by the architect Ludwig Mies van der Rohe.
-In 1951 he returned to Ohio and studied literature and sociology at Kent State.
+In 1950, Loveless attended Chicago's Armour Institute of Technology (later renamed Illinois Institute of Technology - IIT) and took a course taught by the architect Ludwig Mies van der Rohe.
+In 1951, he returned to Ohio and studied literature and sociology at Kent State University.